northsack/F24_Team2_FormulaSAE/Reports/Conceptual Design.md

 Specifications of this project:
 1. This electric powertrain shall have enough performance to be comparable to Tennessee Tech Motorsports internal combustion engine car.
     1. The EV powertrain of this project shall have a power output comparable to Tennessee Tech Motorsports' internal combustion engine.
 TTM's internal combustion engine has a power output of 52 horsepower, and 55 ft*lbs of torque.
 Thus, the EV powertrain shall have a similar power output to match these specifications.
-    2.The car shall be able to operate for at least an hour to complete the FSAE endurance event before needing to recharge.
+    2. The car shall be able to operate for at least an hour to complete the FSAE endurance event before needing to recharge.
-    3.The electric powertrain shall have the capability to reach a top speed of 60 miles per hour.
+    3. The electric powertrain shall have the capability to reach a top speed of 60 miles per hour.
 2. This Formula SAE Electric powertrain shall comply with all rules and regulations specified in the Formula SAE rule book [1].
 Some of these rules are listed below:
 3. The voltage measured between any two points shall not exceed 600 V DC.
 4. The car shall use electric motors only.